 Yes.
-That's why it's imperative that, before you begin your session, you and your therapist discuss all general health questions.
-It is very important that you inform the therapist of any health problems or medications you are taking.
+It is IMPERATIVE that, before you begin your session, you and your therapist discuss all general health questions.
+It is very important that you inform the therapist of any health problems or medications you are taking, even if they seem insignificant to you.
 If you are under a doctor's care, it is strongly advised that you receive a written recommendation for massage or bodywork prior to any session.

 Can I Receive a Massage While I’m Pregnant?